VANDERHORSTIA AMBANORO - (FOURMANOIR, 1957)

 Description

-Dorsal spines (total): 7; Dorsal soft rays (total): 13; Anal spines: 1; Anal soft rays: 13; Pectoral fin rays: 17-19; Longitudinal scale series 73-85; Greatest depth of body: 5.5-6.4 in SL.
-Body elongate, compressed.
+Dorsal spines (total): 7; Second dorsal fin spine: 1; Dorsal soft rays: 13; Anal spine: 1; Anal soft rays: 13; Pectoral fin rays: 17-19; Lateral scale series: 71-85; Greatest depth of body: 5.5-6.4 in SL.
+Transverse rows of scales backwards: 22-26; Body elongate, compressed.
 Head subcylindrical; Lower jaw slightly projecting anteriorly beyond upper jaw; Gill opening wide, extending anteriorly to well beyond a vertical line through posterior margin of preopercle.
 First dorsal fin near rectangular, without elongate spines; Pelvic fins united medially; Frenum present; Head without scales; Sensory canals and pores present on head; Longitudinal pattern of sensory papillae rows on cheek; A pair of sensory papillae just behind chin.
-Cycloid scales covering body; Caudal fin oblong, longer than head.
-Max. length: 8.0 cm TL.
+Scales cycloid except for few rows of ctenoid scales along caudal fin base.
+Caudal fin oblong, longer than head.
+Max. length: 8.1 cm SL.
 Depth range: 4 - 25 m.

 Color